ritheshjaston/Image-Enhancer/README.md

 <p>This project presents the three important image processing techniques:
 Contrast Enhancement, Brightness Enhancement and Saturation Enhancement.
-The primary objective is to analyze the effectiveness and applications of these methods in image enhancement and manipulation.
+The primary objective is to analyze the effectiveness and applications of these methods in image enhancement and manipulation. <br/>
 Contrast enhancement is a vital image processing technique aimed at improving visual quality by emphasizing the differences between pixel intensities in an image.
 This brief overview presents various methods employed for contrast enhancement, such as histogram equalization, adaptive contrast stretching, and gamma correction.
-The significance of contrast enhancement lies in its ability to enhance image details, mitigate noise, and optimize image analysis in diverse applications, including medical imaging, remote sensing, and computer vision.
+The significance of contrast enhancement lies in its ability to enhance image details, mitigate noise, and optimize image analysis in diverse applications, including medical imaging, remote sensing, and computer vision.<br/>
 Brightness enhancement is a fundamental image processing technique designed to augment the overall luminance of an image, leading to improved visibility and visual perception.
 This concise introduction explores different methodologies for brightness enhancement, including histogram modification, logarithmic transformation, and adaptive techniques.
-The significance of brightness enhancement lies in its capability to enhance underexposed regions, reveal hidden details, and optimize image analysis across numerous domains, such as surveillance, photography, and satellite imagery.
+The significance of brightness enhancement lies in its capability to enhance underexposed regions, reveal hidden details, and optimize image analysis across numerous domains, such as surveillance, photography, and satellite imagery. <br/>
 Saturation enhancement is a pivotal image processing technique focused on amplifying the intensity of colors within an image, thereby enriching its visual appearance and increasing its perceived vibrancy.
 This succinct introduction delves into diverse methods